|Current Location:||Collections Storage|

 |Other Number:||77 - Other Number|

-Dagger with small, wavy double-edged blade (7 curves), tapering to blunt point.
+Dagger with small, wavy blade (7 curves), widening asymmetrically at base and tapering to blunt point.
 Watery patterning (pamor).
 Hilt is brown polished wood in form of highly abstracted bird.
 Plain hemispherical brass cup between blade and hilt.
 One of a class of daggers called kris, defined by the widening at one side of the blade base.
 Kris are not only weapons but also works of art and objects of mythical, ritual, and ceremonial significance: in 2005, UNESCO gave the title “Masterpiece of the Oral and Intangible Heritage of Humanity” to the kris of Indonesia.

 You may also be interested in these objects: